-Applications and supporting documents will be accepted through December 1 for admission to the following academic year.
+The application and required supporting documents will be accepted through December 1 for admission to the following academic year.
 The application and seven required supporting documents must be received by 11:59 pm PST on December 1 for consideration.
 The Dean may waive this deadline only under exceptional circumstances and at his discretion.
-The Admissions Committee will review all applications, and the top applicants will be invited to visit the St. Jude campus.
-During this visit, the students will interview with the Dean and graduate faculty members, tour the campus and facilities, and experience greater Memphis and its attractions.
-The projected number of students accepted each year will be 12.
+The Admissions Committee will review all applications, and the top applicants will be invited to visit the St. Jude campus or participate in an online interview.
+During the visit, the students will interview with the Dean and graduate faculty members, tour the campus and facilities, and experience greater Memphis and its attractions.
+The projected number of students accepted each year will be 12 for the PhD program and 10 for the master's program.